Allergies: A Natural Approach

 Other natural therapies are also helpful.
 The use of acupuncture and herbs can be effective; homeopathic remedies can also help minimize or clear allergies.
 I cannot suggest specific remedies, however, because the remedies are based on the specific symptoms of an individual at a given moment in time.

 People can do allergy testing by skin prick to see their level of reaction.
 Then, to help lessen reactivity, they can be treated with shots or possibly even better with sublingual drops taken over a few months to reduce the allergic reactions.

 My book, The False Fat Diet, looks at food reactions and provides you with a simple method for reducing all allergic type reactions.
-Also, I usually do a guided 10-day juice cleanse group at my office each spring.
+Also, I offer a guided 10-14 day juice cleanse group online each spring.
 It’s a very uplifting, rejuvenating, and healing process.
-It’s a good and worthy experience to initiate, especially if you could get a few friends or family members to do it along with you.
+It’s a good and worthy experience to initiate, especially if you could get a few friends or family members to do it along with you for added support.

 Copyright: arloo / 123RF Stock Photo